nesdolya/GroundControl/docs/running-groundcontrol.md

 ## Clear the Datastore
 It may be valuable to clear the [datastore](introduction.md#datastore) during beta testing, and inialization of GroundControl, or if the datastore is growing too large, due to numerous jobs running hourly/daily.
 If the datastore gets too large it may impact performance of the web-based user interface, such as filtering executions by date range.
 Clearing the datastore will remove all scheduled jobs from GroundControl along with their execution and modification history.
 Clearing the datastore does not permanently delete these data, instead it is archived to datastorage.

-To clear the datastore [stop the server](running-GroundControl.md#stop-the-server), then type the following into the terminal:
+To clear the datastore [stop the server](running-groundcontrol.md#stop-the-server), then type the following into the terminal:

-    python -m GroundControl.Server_Manager clear
+    python -m groundcontrol.Server_Manager clear

 # Job Management
-Once the server is running, basic job scheduling functions can be approached using the customized [Job Scheduler Functions](job-handler.md) or through the [web-based user interface](tutorial.md).
+Once the server is running, basic job scheduling functions can be approached using the customized [Job Scheduler Functions](job-handler.md) or through the [web-based user interface](tutorials.md).

 To ensure that a job runs smoothly install any Python libraries that are required by the Python functions to the same virtual environment where GroundControl is installed (i.e. the virtual environment used to run the server).